appdmg/macos-alias/README.md

 To install and run the `macos-alias` package you need:

-* Mac OS X 10.11 or newer
+* Mac OS X 10.15 or newer
 * macOS 11 or newer
-* NodeJS 10 or newer
+* NodeJS 18 or newer
 * Python 3.10 or newer

-> [!NOTE]
-> Building for NodeJS 10 - 16 requires Python 3.10.
-> Building for NodeJS 18 and newer supports using latest Python releases.

 ## Installation